Logo Federal Ministry of JusticeLogo Federal Office of Justice

 [Regulations for certificates]

-The Federal Ministry of the Interior, Building and Community is authorised, by way of ordinance requiring the consent of the Bundesrat, to issue regulations concerning formal requirements for certificates of naturalisation, release from and renunciation of citizenship, acquisition of German citizenship by declaration, as well as certificates of nationality and permission to retain citizenship under section 25 (2) and their period of validity.
+The Federal Ministry of the Interior and Community is authorised, by way of ordinance requiring the consent of the Bundesrat, to issue regulations concerning formal requirements for certificates of naturalisation and renunciation of citizenship, acquisition of German citizenship by declaration, and certificates of nationality.

 table of contents